 On the other hand, the indirect network effect depends on user groups such as users and developers or producers and consumers.
 As more people from one group join the platform, the other group receives a great value.

 This can be illustrated by e-commerce and ride-sharing examples.
 When Uber – a popular ride provider, launched a new feature of sharing rides with passengers.
 It was beneficial as the fare split into two, and Uber would benefit by getting an additional passenger.

 Network Effect and Business

 According to Economics for Managers, the principles underlying network effects imply that the business, websites, or platform with the highest market share will be more successful in the long run.
 This means that its market share is likely to grow more substantially.
 For this reason, markets in which network effects play a major role are often referred to as ‘winners takes all markets’.

-For example, Amazon Prime gives a free 30-days before you buy Prime, or many online shopping websites offer huge discounts and giveaways to attract traffic to their website.
+For example, Amazon Prime gives a free 30 days before you buy Prime, and many online shopping websites offer huge discounts and giveaways to attract traffic to their website.
 This is nothing but the usage of network effects in the day-to-day routine.
 As a result, companies that can leverage or exploit network effects often experience rapid growth rates.

 Network Effect and Pricing

 Before pricing a product/service/platform, it’s vital to understand if the market is subjected to network effects or not.
 This is done because of the underlying logic that guides a typical pricing strategy in markets where network effects are the strongest.